christiannparanas/SegregateFiles-node/README.md

 ### Segregate files
-> desktop application to place your file where they belong
+> desktop application to place your files where they belong

 > built with nodejs and electron